 Hundreds of young women of all ages were super supportive of our mission and stopped by our booth to play games, buy merchandise, and learn how they can improve their own health.
 Even guys couldn’t stay away.
 Many inquired about the meaning of PRETTY GIRLS SWEAT and immediately made donations to join the fight against childhood obesity.

 Angry patrons, long lines, student scuffles, limited bathrooms, and canceled performances have been many of the headlines associated with this event, but our bubble of positive influence was a stabilizer of sorts.

 So will we be back next year?
 In a heartbeat!

-Want to support our mission of ending childhood obesity in America?
-Purchase a Pretty Girls Sweat t-shirt in our online shop (HERE). *100% of the profits fund free fitness programs for teen girls around the country.
+Want to support our mission to end childhood obesity in America?
+Purchase merchandise in our online shop (HERE). *10% of the profits fund childhood obesity prevention programs around the country.